ajohnson1/ajohnson1.github.io/bobsonly.md

 * Number of complete B-blocks (take all the sixes, and without changing their type can they be chopped up and reassembled into whole B-blocks).
 * Number of paired sixes

 In this article, the signature of the peal is obtained by bobbing all Q-sets, then looking at the round blocks.
 Some might be B-blocks, but others would contain blocks with some plains.
-The magic blocks have a signature of 10:5+15, which means that the contents of 10 B-blocks are linked into 5 round blocks using 15 plains, giving $84-10+5=79$ round blocks including the untouched B-blocks.
+The magic blocks have a signature of 10:5+15, which means that the contents of 10 B-blocks are rearranged and linked into 5 round blocks using 15 plains, giving $84-10+5=79$ round blocks including the untouched B-blocks.

 When comparing peals other statistics can determine their merit: